-> - Compare and contrast northeastern PARCA approach to other ongoing or completed PARCA projects (e.g., SE PARCAs, CA PARCAs, NM PARCAs).
+- Compare/contrast northeastern Candidate NE-PARCA approach to other ongoing or completed PARCA projects (e.g., SE PARCAs, CA PARCAs, NM PARCAs).

-> - Continue evaluation of candidate PARCAs with respect to conservation lands in PADUS and other relevant conservation land data layers.
+- Evaluate Candidate NE-PARCAs with respect to conservation lands in PADUS and other relevant conservation land data layers.

-> - Complete final report and manuscripts summarizing the project.
+- Complete final report and manuscripts summarizing the project.

 - Solicit discussion with State agency leads on a process for review of Candidate NE-PARCAS and nomination of final state-approved PARCAs